gilch/hissp/docs/style_guide.rst

 so making code easy to read and edit is that much more important than making it easy to write.
 Learning style is as much about learning to *read* code as it is about learning to write it.

+Style is the starting point for legibility, but good style doesn't excuse bad design.
+Good style is consistent, but good design is elegant.
+The more elegant designs often employ concepts novices would consider arcane.
+Choose elegance anyway.
+Refactor your code.
+Doing that well is an art, but beyond the scope of a style guide.

 To the uninitiated, Lisp is an unreadable homogenous ball of mud.
 Lots of Irritating Superfluous Parentheses.
 That's L.I.S.P.
 *How can anyone even read that?*